wbaopaul/scATAC-pro/README.md

 Installation
 ------------

--   Note: you don't have to install it, you can use the docker or sigularity version if you prefer (see [Run through docker or singularity](#run-through-docker-or-singularity) ), note that the docker version was still under version 1.0.0 and will be updated to v1.1.0 soon
+-   Note: It is not necessary to install scATAC-pro from scratch.
+You can use the docker or singularity version if you prefer (see [Run scATAC-pro through docker or singularity](#run-through-docker-or-singularity) )
--   Run the following command under your terminal, scATAC-pro will be installed in YOUR\_INSTALL\_PATH/scATAC-pro\_1.1.0
+-   Run the following command in your terminal, scATAC-pro will be installed in YOUR\_INSTALL\_PATH/scATAC-pro\_1.1.0

 <!-- -->